Bounds for polynomials on algebraic numbers and application to curve topology: Univariate results

 We now focus on the problem of computing the roots of a given univariate polynomial.
 Here, we consider the two different but related problems of the computation of disjoint isolating regions and the approximation of the roots to a certain precision.
 Notice that isolating regions allow us to distinguish between two distinct roots, and thus also to determine the number of distinct roots.
 However, in general, isolating regions do not allow us to estimate the actual distance between two distinct roots as such regions might be considerably larger than the actual separation of the isolated root.

-In order to overcome this issue, we are aiming for the computation of so called well-isolating regions from which we can derive a good estimate for the separation of a root $z$ or, more generally, for the distance from $z$ to any other root $z'$.
+In order to overcome this issue, we are aiming for the computation of so called well-isolating regions from which we can derive a good estimate for the separation of a root $x$ or, more generally, for the distance from $x$ to any other root $y$.
+This good estimate plays a key role in the complexity for refining roots whenever needed.